Schools & Districts

 Pip continues to row, row, row his boat, and to wait for Wemmick to give the go ahead.

-It’s late February, and Pip decides to take himself out for dinner and the theater.
+One night in late February, Pip decides to take himself out for dinner and the theater.

 After the performance, Mr. Wopsle tells Pip that he saw a ghostly man sitting right behind Pip, and that the man was the same man that had fought with Pip's convict on the marshes so many years ago.

-Pip doesn’t know what to do with himself.
-He tells Herbert and Wemmick about his encounter with Compeyson, and they decide to be uber cautious from now on, knowing that Magwitch's enemy is on the hunt.
+Pip tells Herbert and Wemmick about his encounter with Compeyson, and they decide to be uber cautious from now on, knowing that Magwitch's enemy is on the hunt.